Integrity Initiatives in the Südhof Lab

 #1 & #2

-Accusation: Dr. Bik claims that the Rab3 and NSF blots in Figure 1G are ‘remarkably similar’ and criticizes the fact that the blots are put together from different gels (she calls this ‘splicing’); Dr. Bazargan (‘Illex’) as always follows this up with ‘animations’.
+Accusation: The Rab3 and NSF blots in Figure 1G are called ‘remarkably similar’ and the blots were put together from different gels.

 Resolution: High-magnification images show that the blots are clearly different.
-Although the bands are very similar as expected for blots run on the same gel apparatuses, the lanes ran differently, with a much larger gap between lanes for the smaller Rab3A protein than the larger NSF protein again as expected (see red circles in image).
-Assembling illustrative blots from different lanes was perfectly acceptable practice before PubPeer started to criticize it.
+Although the bands are similar as expected for blots run on the same gel apparatuses, the lanes ran differently, with a much larger gap between lanes for the smaller Rab3A protein than the larger NSF protein, again as expected (see red circles in image).
+Moreover, assembling illustrative blots from different lanes was perfectly acceptable practice in science before PubPeer started to criticize it.
 The blot predates the digital era and was obtained using ECL and film at UT Southwestern.

 Classification: Unfounded